Department of Psychology and Behavioral Sciences

 - Must have established a GPA at Rochester College

-- Must be enrolled as a major or minor in a psychology program or a program psychological in nature that is equivalent to a psychology major
+- Must be enrolled as a major, minor, or focus in a psychology program or a program psychological in nature that is equivalent to a psychology major

-- Must have completed at least 9 credit hours or 14 quarter hours of psychology courses
+- Must have completed at least 9 credit hours of psychology courses

-- Students who meet all the criteria for induction will be sent an invitation packet during their final semester of enrollment.
+- Students who meet all the criteria for induction will be sent an invitation email by the third Thursday of January with further instructions.

 - Dr. Gordon MacKinnon, Professor of Psychology, Director of RC Psychology & Counseling Center and Chair, Department of Behavioral Sciences